telerik/xaml-docs/controls/radpdfviewer/default-ui.md

 # Default UI

 RadPdfViewer comes with pre-defined UI that is automatically wired with all of the commands provided by the control. **RadPdfViewerToolbar** compliments **RadPdfViewer**, with convenient toolbar exposing the variety of features.
 With single line of XAML you get all the UI expected from a standard PDF viewing application, including page navigation, zoom and page control, open/save/print buttons.
-When updating from version to version, you'll automatically get UI for all the new commands we expose.
+When updating from version to version, you'll automatically get UI for all the new commands we expose. **RadPdfViewerNavigationPane** takes care of visualizing different navigation panels, including the [Bookmarks]({%slug radpdfviewer-features-bookmarks%}) of the PDF document.

-#### Figure 1: RadPdfViewer with default UI and context menu
+#### Figure 1: RadPdfViewer with default UI, RadPdfViewerNavigationPane and context menu

 ![](images/RadPdfViewer_defaultUI_00.png)